Whole wheat cranberry cinnamon rolls

 Preheat oven to 375F.
 Bake buns for 25-35 minutes.
 Remove them from the oven and after 5 minutes invert the rolls onto the rack and invert them back again onto a platter.

-In a small bowl, whisk the confectioners’ sugar with the the milk until the glaze is thick and spreadable.
+In a small bowl, mix the coconut cream and maple syrup.
 Dollop glaze over each roll and spread.
 Serve warm or at room temperature.
-You can also use maple syrup in place of the the sugar glaze for a healthier option.

 Nutrition facts calculated based on the recipe giving 16 rolls